 Strong Institutions are need of the hour

 The policymakers should prioritise institution-building over just GDP growth.
-In the book named “Why Nations Fail”, the authors have given a ‘theory of institutions’ where they argue that institutions decided the destiny of the country.
+In the book named “Why Nations Fail”, the authors have given a ‘theory of institutions’ where they argue that institutions decide the destiny of the country.
 Institutions can be of two types: Political and Economic Institutions.
-The authors also add that poverty and prosperity of nations is the interplay of economic and political institutions.
+The authors also add that poverty and prosperity of nations are the interplay of economic and political institutions.
 A complex modern economy only works when it is a self-organising system.
 It has to have the creative efforts of a larger number of individuals, all working in their own self-interest.
 There is no one measure of institutional quality but the authors have listed a few measures that can be used as a benchmark to understand the quality of Indian institutions: